Banner

 The journalist Anna Politkovskaya of Novaya Gazeta, in this difficult situation, is mediating between the government and terrorists.

-But at dawn on October 26th Brigade's Alpha special forces enters the theater and used a lethal nerve gas which then becomes not only for terrorists, but also for many hostages.
-The powerful sleeping gas / disabling used to neutralize the terrorists, it is unknown to the health carrier relief, securely cause serious symptoms in the hostages who have inhaled: fainting, dizziness, vomiting.
+But at dawn on October 26th Brigade's Alpha special forces enters in the theater and used a lethal nerve gas which then becomes not only for terrorists, but also for many hostages.
+The powerful sleeping gas / disabling used to neutralize the terrorists, it is unknown, securely cause serious symptoms in the hostages who have inhaled: fainting, dizziness, vomiting.

 The Russian government refused to inform doctors what type of gas had been used, but on the gas' effects and examinations of victims, it appears to have been an FSB-made aerosol version of 3-methylfentanyl, an artificial, powerful opium-like substance.